Helpful Gardening Tips

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Squaw Vine/Partridgeberry Plants

 Hardy Planting Zone- Hardy planting zones are 3-9, can be grown almost anywhere in the US (excluding Alaska & Hawaii because of extreme temperature)

 Bloom Season - Their flowers bloom in the spring and summer months (May thru July) while the berries emerge and ripen in the late summer & early fall months(July thru October)

 Bloom Color - Squaw Vine plants bloom with white flowers that sometimes have a pink center.
 After producing flowers, edible red berries will grow from the plant as well.

-Soil Type Preferred- Squaw vine or partridgeberry plants prefer soil that is closer to neutral, but can also be grown in acidic soil.
+Soil Type Preferred- Squaw vine or partridgeberry plants prefer soil closer to neutral but can also be grown in acidic soil.

 Sun or Shade - The Squaw Vine Plant grows best in moist soil and areas with little to no sunshine.
 They grow best when planted in areas with morning sun and afternoon shade.